-Ask your bank if they have free checks available to customers.
+Begin by asking your bank if they have free checks available to customers.
+For instance, Capital One offers free checks to customers who open a 360 Checking Account.
 If you have never had checks for your checking account before, many banks will cut you a deal and give you your first set of checks for free.
 Not all banks do this, but it is worth asking.

-Fill out the online order form for your checks.
+Most companies offer similar online check order forms.
 You will need to provide the company with your routing number which is nine digits long and starts with 0, 1, 2, or 3.
 You will also need to provide the company with your bank account number.
 If you do not have this information, your bank should be able to provide it to you.
 You can also see if the information is available on bank statements you have gotten in the mail from your financial institution.

 The order form will also ask you to pick a starting check number.
 It is interesting to note that you do not have to start with the number one.
 Sometimes, a vendor automatically starts at 1,000 or 2,000, but you can enter any starting number you'd like.